Henry Herbert, 7th Earl of Carnarvon: Life and career

 [I]t was a very equal friendship ranging over many interests.
 They were from the same generation.
 They had been through the war.
 They shared a great love of the countryside and wildlife as well as horses.
 He and the Queen had a similar passion for every aspect and detail of horse breeding.

 The Queen attended the Earl's funeral, and remained a friend of his widow, Jeanie.

 As Lord Porchester, Carnarvon became an influential figure in British horseracing, establishing a reputation as a successful breeder at the Highclere Stud.
 He played a leading role in the administration and restructuring of the racing industry.
 In 1964 he was elected to the Jockey Club and was Chairman of the club's race planning committee (1967–1985) and, as well as being the Queen's racing manager, he was an active member of several other racing committees.
 He was appointed President of Newbury Racecourse in 1985.

 Carnarvon was an independent member of the Hampshire County Council for 24 years and served as its chairman from 1973 to 1977.
 He also served on a number of public bodies, including the Sports Council (1965–1970), Agricultural Research Council (1978–1982) and was Chairman of the South East Economic Planning Council (1971–1979).
 He served as President of Hampshire County Cricket Club (1966–1968) and became Honorary Colonel of the 115th (Hampshire Fortress) Engineer Regiment (Territorial Army) in 1963.

 He succeeded as Earl of Carnarvon in 1987, and sat in the House of Lords as a crossbencher, using his position to promote the interests of horseracing.
-He also inherited the family seat, Highclere Castle.
+He also inherited the family seat, Highclere Castle, although he continued to reside at Milford Lake House following his father's death.

 He was invested as a Knight Commander of the Order of the British Empire (KBE) in the 1976 Birthday Honours and Knight Commander of the Royal Victorian Order (KCVO) in the 1982 Birthday Honours.

-The Earl of Carnarvon died on 11 September 2001 aged 77, after suffering from myocardial infarction.
+The Earl of Carnarvon died from a myocardial infarction at Highclere on 11 September 2001, at the age of 77.
 Earlier in the day he had watched television coverage of the September 11 attacks on the United States.
 Carnarvon was succeeded as the Queen's racing manager by his son-in-law John Warren, a former stable boy who had worked at the Highclere Stud and married his daughter Carolyn.

 Marriage and children

 On 7 January 1956, Carnarvon (then known by his courtesy title Lord Porchester) married Jean Margaret Wallop (1935–2019) of Big Horn, Wyoming, in St. James' Episcopal Church in New York City.
 She was a granddaughter of Oliver Wallop, 8th Earl of Portsmouth.
 Carnarvon's father, the 6th Earl had also married an Anglo-American.
+Following their honeymoon in Miami, they returned to the United Kingdom and took up residence at Milford Lake House on the Highclere Estate.

 The Earl and Countess of Carnarvon had three children: